Advocate, Refugee, Salesforce Developer: One Trailblazer’s Incredible Journey

 “Being around the Trailblazer Community was the first time in the Netherlands that I felt I was home,” she reflected.
 “You see all these refugees who gave up everything, fought so hard for their rights, searching for that special something.
 Through that process, you’re so used to no one believing in you.
 When finally someone comes and tells you they believe in you — you feel more than trust.
 You feel safe.”

 “There are millions of talented people around the world whose potential remains untapped because they don’t have access to opportunities,” said Leah McGowen-Hare, Salesforce SVP of the Trailblazer Community.
 “Salesforce is committed to building a more inclusive workforce by giving anyone access to learning, community, and career opportunities – because representation matters.”

-After five months in the program and earning 150 Trailhead badges — which represent Salesforce skills and expertise — Samara landed a job at Eurofiber as a Salesforce developer, a title she now holds at the global technology consulting firm Capgemini.
+After five months in the program and earning 150 Trailhead badges — which represent Salesforce skills and expertise — Samara landed a job at Eurofiber as a Salesforce developer, and now she’s a senior Salesforce consultant and developer at Valtech.
 It was a harrowing journey that led her to a new type of advocacy — more inclusive hiring.
 Samara hopes to encourage employers to look beyond standard job requirements in finding the best talent.

 “Most refugees left everything behind and they really just want one opportunity,” said Samara.
 “Other people may get many chances and they take them for granted because they think there will be more.
 Not refugees.
 They think it could be the only chance they get.